constantinpape/torch-em/doc/datasets_and_dataloaders.md

 # Datasets in `torch-em`

-Available open-source datasets in `torch-em` (see `scripts/datasets` for a quick guide on how to use the dataloaders out-of-the-box):
+Available open-source datasets in `torch-em` located at `torch_em/data/datasets/` (see `scripts/datasets` for a quick guide on how to use the dataloaders out-of-the-box):

 ### Microscopy